Malawi May 22-26, 2023

 Day 1 Mon May 22

+Getting to Blantyre.
 Walk down about 300 m to catch a minivan – there are no buses.
 However, It was very slow to fill.
-I ate at a string of outdoor eateries cooking over a wood fire – chips, 2 fried eggs, salad for 1400 from a very sweet lady.
+I ate at a string of outdoor eateries cooking over a wood fire – chips, 2 fried eggs, and salad for 1400 from a very sweet lady.
 Then all of a sudden, there were two vans leaving now, one for 10,000 and my original choice for 6000 MK.
 I had a front seat all alone in a van half full.
 A taxi was 80,000 – I just walked away as there was no point in bargaining.

 We left at 12:30.
 The scene was nicely planted crops, banana plantations, sugar cane, more trees than Mozambique, a lovely high rock monolith and other low hills.

 The best place to do business in Blantyre is in the east going one way above the west trending one-way.
 Besides Crazy Food (ok fast food), there is a good supermarket and the TNM main office across the street – everything one needs in Blantyre.
-Avoid buying a SIM card on the street or any of the businesses, simply go to the main office.
+Avoid buying a SIM card on the street or at any of the businesses, simply go to the main office.

 ON Bounty Guest House.
 Easily the cheapest hotel in Blantyre (15,000 MK), it was about 1 km walk, mostly downhill and on a rough dirt road with no street lights.
-A lovely guesthouse, very clean, roomy, hot shower, good cable TV channels and a fan, the cheapest place in Blantyre and a great deal.
+A lovely guesthouse, very clean, and roomy, hot shower, good cable TV channels and a fan, the cheapest place in Blantyre and a great deal.

 Day 2 Tue May 23

 I lost my data on the TNM SIM I bought and went to the TNM main office to learn that I had been cheated and sold 1 GB of WA data instead of 5 GB.
 I bought 9 GB of data for about 4000MK.
-I then went to the next door supermarket and bought coffee, sugar and shampoo.
+I then went to the next-door supermarket and bought coffee, sugar and shampoo.

 Car Rental.
 The car rental company is SS Car Rental in the next block.
 I rented a Toyota Corolla (very good mileage and dependable) for two days.
 I had changed my plan to see all of Malawi and to skip the north as there was little to see and a long drive.
 I complained about the cheap 200 km/day mileage allowance so they gave me 10% off the $50/day rental.
-I will have at least 200 km excess mileage at US.25/km, equal to about a third day rental.
-I wanted to buy complete insurance but it is apparently $410/day! so I put the car on my World Elite MC that covers car insurance.
+I will have at least 200 km excess mileage at US.25/km, equal to about a third-day rental.
+I wanted to buy complete insurance but it is $410/day! so I put the car on my World Elite MC which covers car insurance.
 The catch is that using a credit card is charged at the official rate of 1.036 MK/US$ (black market rate at least 1400) and it gets a 5% surcharge.
-They went over damage with a fine-tooth comb which is good (I hope I have none).
+They went over the damage with a fine-tooth comb which is good (I hope I have none).
 The pluses of the rental is a full tank of gas and one is allowed a three-hour late return.
 The other minus is that it must be brought back clean to avoid a cleaning charge.

 I had a drive about to see the NM sites in Blantyre.

-Mileage driven 857 for a 457 mileage over allowance at .25US/km for US$117 extra charge.
+Mileage driven was 857 for a 457 mileage over allowance at .25US/km for US$117 extra charge.

-Urban Legends series, this is a lovely house behind the usual high brick wall.
+Mandala House (Abrar Vanara).
+In the NM Urban Legends series, this is a lovely house behind the usual high brick wall.
 The building was formerly a residence built in 1882 by the African Lakes Corporation for their managers.
 The house is built in the colonial style and is wrapped by an encasing veranda.
-The site includes a garden on the property, and currently is a managed historical site that is home to the “Mandala Cafe”, the “La Caverna” art gallery, and the main library and offices of the Society of Malawi, Historical and Scientific.
+The site includes a garden on the property and currently is a managed historical site that is home to the “Mandala Cafe”, the “La Caverna” art gallery, and the main library and offices of the Society of Malawi, Historical and Scientific.

 Museum of Malawi.
-Some stuffed mammals in glass cases at the entrance and 22 glass cases lining one large room each with a brief display on all things from Malawi – evolution, stone age, bronze age, pottery, housewares, farm implements, weapons, musical instruments, slavery, Livingston.
+Some stuffed mammals in glass cases at the entrance and 22 glass cases lining one large room each with a brief display on all things from Malawi – evolution, Stone Age, Bronze Age, pottery, housewares, farm implements, weapons, musical instruments, slavery, Livingston.
 500 MK

 Limbe Cathedral of our Lady.
 A large RC brick church with two towers over the entrance.
 Under renovation, the church was empty with broken tiles all over.
 The three naves had 5 arches per side.
 The Ways of the Cross were painted bas-reliefs in stone frames.